-Set within the native landscape of Greenbelt Forest Preserve, this community gathering place expresses the relationship between culture and the natural world through festivals, plays, concerts, and nature education and history programs.
+Set within the native landscape of Greenbelt Forest Preserve, this community gathering place expresses the relationship between culture and the natural world through events and nature and history education programs.
 The trails around the Center lead to an interpretive nature pond and link to additional preserve trails.

-The building also offers exceptional indoor and outdoor spaces, including two classrooms, a divisible multi-purpose room, and an outdoor amphitheater.
+The building also offers exceptional indoor and outdoor spaces, including two classrooms, a divisible multi-purpose room, two community art galleries, and an outdoor amphitheater.
 Large windows offer panoramic views of the surrounding natural setting.
-Facility rental inquiries please call 847-968-3477, or email Greenbelt@LCFPD.org.

 A variety of programs and events celebrating Lake County’s rich cultural diversity and natural world are offered here year-round.
-Subscribe to our e-newsletter or follow us on Twitter to stay informed.
+Subscribe to our e-newsletter.

 Fun and educational opportunities are offered in the form of classes, camps, music, plays, and performances.